-This is normal.
+The thing to remember is that distractions are normal.
 Like anything else, learning to motivate yourself to work solidly is a skill that needs to be developed over time.

 Read on, and we’ll take a look at how you can cultivate that skill more quickly.

-There is nothing magical about writers’ block though!
+There is nothing magical about writers’ block, though!
 They are not the only ones who struggle with how to focus on work.
 Rather, I think it would almost be more apt to describe this as “starters’ block.”
-That is to say, that starting any new project from scratch can feel like an up-hill challenge.
-You’ll find you procrastinate most before starting something new, because it’s so hard to switch gears.
+That is to say, that starting any new project from scratch can feel like an uphill climb.
+You’ll find you procrastinate most before starting something new because it’s so hard to switch gears.

 Starting any new project from scratch can feel like an up-hill challenge.

-They key is to then go back and edit that writing later on.
+The key is to go back then and edit that writing later on.
 But by simply starting, you will more easily fall into the groove – rather than waiting for inspiration to strike from nowhere.